pingcap/docs-cn/tidb-cloud/create-tidb-cluster.md

 4. View the cluster size of the Serverless Tier, and then click **Create**.

-    The cluster creation process starts and your TiDB Cloud cluster will be created in approximately 5 to 15 minutes.
+    The cluster creation process starts and your TiDB Cloud cluster will be created in approximately 30 seconds.

 5. During the creation process, perform security settings for your cluster: